San Diego Property Settlement Lawyer

 Marital Debt in a California Property Settlement

 In addition to inventorying all of your marital assets, you will need to itemize your debts.
 Like property, debts are in most cases to be divided equally.
 They can also be used to balance an unequal distribution of assets.
 In cases of excessive amounts of debt, filing bankruptcy as a couple prior to the divorce may be advisable to simplify the property settlement.
-California, however, unlike many states, does not allow doubling of the assets exempted from a bankruptcy, so you should discuss the matter with your attorney if your joint debt has become unmanageable.
+California, however, unlike many states, does not allow doubling of the assets exempt from bankruptcy, so you should discuss the matter with your expert attorney in San Diego who specializes in divorce if your joint debt has become unmanageable.